STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Last updated: May 2026 · Reviewed by Dr Ed Skinner, Specialist GP (FRACGP)

-What this kit tests for — and the important limitations.
-This kit detects herpes simplex virus (HSV) using a swab of an active sore or blister.
-It cannot diagnose herpes when there is no active sore to swab.
-Self-collected swabs of genital lesions have lower sensitivity than clinician-collected swabs, so a negative result does not rule out herpes if you have a typical-looking sore.
-If you do not have a current sore, or if it is important to rule herpes in or out definitively, an in-person clinical assessment is the right pathway — see in-person herpes testing in Melbourne or the telehealth sexual health consult.
+What this kit tests for — and its limits.
+This kit detects herpes (HSV) from a swab of an active sore or blister.
+It cannot diagnose herpes when there is no sore to swab, and a negative result does not rule out herpes if you have a typical-looking sore.
+If you have no current sore, or need a definitive answer, an in-person assessment is the right pathway — see in-person herpes testing or the telehealth consult.

 Why a swab kit exists.
-Herpes is one of the few sexually transmitted infections where the test you need depends on whether you have symptoms.
-When sores are present, a swab test can confirm whether HSV is the cause and tell you whether it is HSV-1 (more commonly around the mouth) or HSV-2 (more commonly in the genital area).
-When sores are not present, blood tests can sometimes help but are often unhelpful and confusing.
-This kit is designed for the active-sore scenario only.
+Herpes is one of the few STIs where the right test depends on whether you have symptoms.
+When a sore is present, a swab can confirm HSV and tell you the type (HSV-1 or HSV-2).
+When no sore is present, blood tests are often unhelpful.
+This kit is for the active-sore situation only.

 When this kit is the right choice.
-You have a new genital, anal, or perioral sore, blister, ulcer, or rash.
-You are not in immediate distress (severe pain, fever, urinary retention — these need in-person care).
-You would prefer to swab in private rather than show the lesion to a clinician.
-You can swab within the first few days of the lesion appearing — sensitivity drops once a sore starts crusting over.
+You have a new genital, anal, or perioral sore, blister, ulcer, or rash; you are not in severe distress; and you can swab within the first few days, before the sore crusts over.
+Sensitivity drops once crusting starts.

 When this kit is not the right choice.
-You have no current sores and want a "herpes test" to rule it out — the swab will be negative whether or not you have herpes.
-You have had recurring outbreaks and want type-specific results between outbreaks — type-specific blood testing through a GP is more useful in that situation.
-You have severe symptoms or your first-ever outbreak — these benefit from in-person review for confirmation, type-specific blood testing alongside the swab, and discussion of antiviral treatment.
+You have no current sore and want to rule herpes out (the swab will be negative regardless); you want type-specific results between outbreaks (blood testing via a GP is better); or you have severe symptoms or a first-ever outbreak, which benefit from in-person review.

 What arrives in the post.
-A plain padded envelope with no clinic branding on the outside.
-Inside the kit: a viral transport swab and tube, instructions with a labelled diagram, a prepaid return mailer, and a unique kit ID linking the sample to your account.
-The kit fits in a standard letterbox and does not need to be signed for.
+A plain padded envelope with no clinic branding.
+Inside: a viral transport swab and tube, instructions with a diagram, and a unique kit ID linked to your account.
+It fits a standard letterbox.

 How to do the swab.
 Wash your hands.
-Open the swab packet.
-Press the swab firmly against the base of the sore, blister, or ulcer for 5 to 10 seconds, rolling it back and forth to pick up cells from the lesion floor.
-If the sore is an intact blister with fluid in it, gently pop it with a clean needle if comfortable and swab the fluid as well as the base.
-Place the swab in the transport tube and screw the lid on tightly.
+Press the swab firmly against the base of the sore for 5 to 10 seconds, rolling it to pick up cells.
+If it is an intact blister, gently pop it and swab the fluid too.
 Firm contact with the lesion floor is the most important part of the technique.

 A note on self-collect sensitivity.
-Clinician-collected swabs of herpes lesions have a sensitivity of around 70 to 90 percent depending on the stage of the sore.
-Self-collected swabs are somewhat lower, primarily because of swabbing technique — not pressing firmly enough or not getting fluid from an intact blister.
-A negative result on a self-collected swab does not rule out herpes if you have a typical-looking sore.
+Self-collected swabs are slightly less sensitive than clinician-collected ones, mostly down to technique.
+A negative result does not rule out herpes if you have a typical-looking sore.
 A positive result, however, is reliable.
-This is the most important limitation of the at-home pathway to understand before using the kit.
+This is the most important limitation to understand before using the kit.

 How you get the result.
 A result notification is sent by SMS.
-If the swab is positive, a Specialist GP calls you to discuss the result, including what HSV type was detected (HSV-1 or HSV-2), what this means for you, treatment options including antiviral medication where appropriate, and any partner-disclosure considerations.
-The consult is automatically included in the $79 — there is no additional charge if your result needs follow-up.
+If positive, a Specialist GP calls you to discuss the HSV type detected, what it means, treatment options, and partner-disclosure considerations.

 Frequently asked questions about the at-home herpes test kit